ananastii/kupipodariday-backend/README.md

-# Wishlist service Kupipodariday
+# Virtual Wishlists API

-Backend for wishlist service.
+KupiPodariDay (Buy-Present-Give) - Backend for wishlist service.
-While doing this project I learned how to create NestJS applications
+The project was made during the education, while I was I learning how to build Node.js server-side applications using NestJS framework.

-## Main features
+## Features
 - Registration and authentication.
 User can provide username, avatar and profile description
 - Viewing the gift feed - latest and popular gifts
 - Each gift displays its name, cost, current funds raised, a purchase link, and information about interested users